winitzki/scall/tutorial/programming_dhall.md

 Dhall's type system has enough abstraction to support powerful types and to treat types and values in a uniform manner, while avoiding the complications with infinitely many type universes.

-Because of this design, Dhall has very liited support for working with the symbol `Kind` itself.
+Because of this design, Dhall has very limited support for working with the symbol `Kind` itself.
 Little can be done with Dhall expressions such as `Kind` or `Kind → Kind`.
 One can assign such expressions to variables, one can use them for type annotations, and that's about it.